Thakurvaibhav/k8s/kiam/README.md

 	  	```
 	  	The default is not to allow any roles.
 You can use a regex as shown above to allow all roles or can even specify a particular role per namespace.

+## Deploying KIAM

-4. Deploy the KIAM server (this will run as a DS on all master nodes)
+1. Deploy the KIAM server (this will run as a DS on all master nodes)
 ```
 kubectl apply -f kiam-server.yaml
 ```
-5. Deploy the KIAM agent
+2. Deploy the KIAM agent
 ```
 kubectl apply -f kiam-agent.yaml
 ```